gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We&#39;ve merged in 500 PRs into <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> over the past month! 😱<br/><br/>Thank you for your contributions, folks! <a href="https://t.co/dsU85CzuGX">pic.twitter.com/dsU85CzuGX</a></p>&mdash; Sid (@chatsidhartha) <a href="https://twitter.com/chatsidhartha/status/1156334013247737856?ref_src=twsrc%5Etfw">July 30, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Gatsby Site and Theme of the month
+## Gatsby Site of the month

-Time to show off some great stuff people have been building
+Time to show off some great stuff people have been building.

-### Site of the Month

 The Gatsby site of the month is [www.fourpost.com](https://www.fourpost.com)